-4G LTE helps keep energy industry’s remote locations & fleets connected
+4G LTE helps keep energy industry’s remote locations and fleets connected

 Energy companies often are among the most distributed enterprises.
 With oil and natural gas wells, windmills, and office locations spread across wide, rural expanses, always-on network connectivity can be very challenging.
 Uptime is just as mission-critical in this industry as it is in a traditional branch office or retail store.